 Tuition & Fees

-Note: The information in this section is valid only for the academic year May 2018 through May 2019.
-For the most up-to-date numbers please visit Canisius tuition and aid webpage.
+Note: The information in this section is valid only for the academic year May 2022 through May 2023.
+For the most up-to-date numbers please visit the Canisius tuition and aid webpage.

 All candidates admitted to a graduate program must make a $100.00 deposit before registration information and materials are forwarded to them.